sstock2005/sstock2005.github.io/content/DIY USB Rubber Ducky with CircuitPython for $10.md

 ## Step 5: Writing the Ducky Script

-1. Create a new file called `ducky.txt` inside of our `scripts` folder on the `CIRCUITPY` drive and paste this in:
+1. Create a new text file named `ducky` inside of our `scripts` folder on the `CIRCUITPY` drive and paste this in:
 ```
 GUI x
 DELAY 500